 Marcus Mumford has cited his major influences as the Old Crow Medicine Show and Emmylou Harris, and is known to have listened to a lot of Bob Dylan as a teenager.
 The band is famous for the highbrow literary references they sprinkle into their work, often alluding to classical literature such as The Odyssey and Shakespeare.

-The band began as part of an emerging London folk scene and were signed by Island Records in 2009.
-Since then, the band have released three studios albums to great acclaim, Sigh No More (2009), Babel (2012), for which they won the Album of the Year Grammy award, and Wilder Mind (2015).
-Mumford are well known for their use of banjo and caused outcry among fans by omitting the instrument from their third, most recent, album, which has a notably heavier sound.
+The band began as part of an emerging London folk scene and was signed by Island Records in 2009.
+Since then, the band has released three studio albums to great acclaim, Sigh No More (2009), Babel (2012), for which they won the Album of the Year Grammy award, and Wilder Mind (2015).
+Mumford is well known for their use of banjo and caused an outcry among fans by omitting the instrument from their third, most recent, album, which has a notably heavier sound.

 Despite this slight change in direction, the band’s passionate fan base shows no sign of shrinking, and it seems obvious that the band’s impressive momentum won’t be slowing down anytime soon.